braveryk7/send-chat-tools/readme.txt

 You can instantly check comments that you didn't notice with the default email notification.

 === Changelog ===

+= 1.3.0 =

+Miner update.

+Updated to version 1.3.0!
+Here are the main changes...

+Important:

+* PHP 8.0 and earlier will no longer be supported after next minor update (1.4.0).
+The update is now scheduled for April.

+Improvements:

+* The admin panel has been replaced with React for a more modern design using WordPress components that are familiar to everyone.
+* The chat tool now saves up to 3 individual logs.
+* The Send Chat Tools widget is now available on the WordPress dashboard.
+* A warning will be displayed when the next update changes the supported PHP version.
+* We will send you the updated content vwhen the plugin is updated.
+* The internal design of PHP has been substantially revised.
+* Most options starting with "sct" have been removed and replaced by the sct_options column.
+* The sct table is no longer available and has been unified with the sct_logs column.
+* The sct_update_notify hook is now publicly available for developers.

+Fixes:

+* The encryption of API values has been removed.
+* You will not receive a response if the API value is invalid.
+* You won't be able to change the WordPress settings from the Send Chat Tools settings screen.

+Development:

+* The development environment has been largely upgraded for future updates.
+* PHPUnit has been installed to enable a more precise testing environment.
+* We installed PHPStan to build a static analysis environment.
+* The development environment has been built by combining WordPress components and TypeScript.
+* Updated settings for ESLint, Stylelint, and PHP_Codesniffer.
+* Adopted small tools (zip.sh, git hooks).

 = 1.2.0 =